 By putting the ball on the ground more often, Buxton's helping the team in ways he doesn't get credit with in the box score.
-For example: with Buxton running, any bobble on a grounder means he gets on base.
+With Buxton running, any bobble on a grounder means he gets on base.
 Sometimes a fielder will try to move too quickly and make an error just because of Buxton's speed.

 It's been tough to watch Buxton play the last two years, but it looks like he's finally putting it all together.
 He might not be Mike Trout, he's not winning any MVPs at age 23, but he's getting there.
 At the very least, he's Jason Heyward, a great fielder who can't quite hit well enough.
 But if these last two months are any indication, he's turned a corner and the sky's the limit.